shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/api-onboarding-process.md

 > [!NOTE]
 > The Xandr API endpoints are accessible only to current customers.
 If you're not currently a Xandr customer but are interested in becoming one, [request a consultation](https://www.xandr.com/contact-us/).

-To know more about Xandr's APi go to, [Reference](./reference.md) page.
+To know more about Xandr's API, go to [Reference](./reference.md) page.

 ## Get API access